UndefinedLeap/UndefinedSite/blogs/cg_from_scratch/Part1.md

 And the last (but not least) reason is [this](https://justforfunnoreally.dev).

-I chose C for this project mainly because C/C++ is required for computer graphics jobs.
+I choose C for this project mainly because C/C++ is required for computer graphics jobs.
 Though, I plan to switch to Zig when I am done with enough C projects.

-> The reason I chose C instead of C++.
+> The reason I choose C instead of C++.
 Because of C's simplicity and doesn't have the same type of C++'s "modern" bullshit.

 Before we go any further, I would like to say that [scratchapixel](https://www.scratchapixel.com) is one of the best sites I have found on computer graphics.